 The Ultimate in Preparedness–A Rural Retreat

 The ultimate in family preparedness is having a well-stocked rural retreat with a plentiful water supply, located in a lightly-populated agricultural area that is well-removed from major population centers.
 Less than 1% of the population has a dedicated survival retreat.
 It is an expensive proposition, but it can be a practical alternative that can double as a vacation home or as a place to retire.
 (For any readers that have the flexibility, I recommend relocating and living at your retreat year-round.)
 Rural retreats have been discussed at length in SurvivalBlog.
 I have a lot of good general information on the criteria for selecting a retreat locale available for free access in my Recommended Retreat Areas web page.
-For even greater detail, see my nonfiction book “Rawles on Retreats and Relocation“.
+For even greater detail, see the nonfiction book that I co-authored with my son Jonathan: Survival Retreats & Relocation.
+And Jonathan has a great advertising site with links to retreat properties for sale: SurvivalRealy.com.